 Our vineyards lie in Dry Creek Valley in the heart of Sonoma County, California.
-We believe in responsible agricultural practices such as minimizing the use of energy and water while building out our capacity of solar power.
-We use cover crops between our vine rows to create nutrition for the plants but also flowers who serve as a habitat for beneficial insects for pest control.
+We believe in sustainable agricultural practices such as minimizing the use of energy and water while using solar power.
+We use cover crops between our vine rows to create nutrition for the plants but also flowers which serve as a habitat for beneficial insects for pest control.
 Feel free to to charge your EV when visiting our Tasting Room!

 Our Cabernet Sauvignon comes from the lush, beautiful West Crest Estate.
-It is located on a ridge and rolling hills facing both west and south on the west side of Dry Creek Valley.
-300 feet above the valley floor and the morning fog we have a climate perfect for our Bordeaux style red wines.
+It is located on a ridge and rolling hills facing both west and south on the west side of Dry Creek Valley 300 feet above the valley floor.
+With the location and the morning fog we have a climate perfect for our Bordeaux style red wines.

 Katarina Bonde and Duff Bevill

 Duff Bevill has managed the vineyards at West Wines from the start.
 He is a twenty-first century viticulturist, combining science with pragmatic, environmentally sound farming.